Privalyse/privalyse-cli/README.md

 ## What It Does

-Privalyse performs static analysis to detect:
+Privalyse performs **Static Monitoring** (Detection) to ensure data safety:

+- **Data Flow Visualization**: Tracking where user data moves across your codebase (Source -> Sink).
-- **Hardcoded Secrets**: API keys, passwords, tokens in source code
+- **Hardcoded Secrets**: Detecting API keys, passwords, and tokens.
-- **PII Leakage**: Personal data in logs, print statements, and debug output
+- **PII Leakage**: Identifying Personal Identifiable Information in logs and external calls.
-- **Insecure Data Flows**: Tracking where user data moves across your codebase
 - **GDPR Violations**: Mapping findings to specific GDPR articles (Art.
-5, 6, 9, 32)
+5, 6, 9, 32).
-- **Security Misconfigurations**: HTTP vs HTTPS, CORS, security headers
+- **Security Misconfigurations**: Checking for HTTP vs HTTPS, CORS, and security headers.

+> **Note on Monitoring:** In the context of this CLI, "Monitoring" refers to the continuous detection of vulnerabilities in your codebase (e.g., via CI/CD or pre-commit hooks).
+It does not currently perform live runtime traffic interception.

 The scanner uses AST (Abstract Syntax Tree) parsing for both Python and JavaScript/TypeScript to ensure deep understanding of your code structure.